JohannesPfennigbauer/AMITECC_Ex2/README.md

 ### Usage

+1. Download "2_LamaH-CE_daily.tar.gz" from [here](https://doi.org/10.5281/zenodo.4525244) and store it in a folder "data"
-1. Run `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`
-2. Open `src/preprocessing.ipynb`
+3. Open `src/preprocessing.ipynb`
-3. Specify the path to the dataset on your local computer
+4. Specify the path to the dataset on your local computer
-4. Create a directory 'data/processed'
+5. Create a directory 'data/processed'
-5. Run all chunks
+6. Run all chunks

 Preprocessed data can then be found in `data/processed`.